brmcdoug/xrv9kvm/README.md

 etc.
 ```

-11. They take a long time to boot
+11. they take a long time to boot
-12. More than enough time to make a fresh pot of coffee
+12. more than enough time to make a fresh pot of coffee or a sandwich
 13.